andry81/svncmd--deploy/projects/svncmd/README_EN.txt

     `svn_checkout_all` - checkout svn repository into new svn working copy directory
     `svn_update_all` - update svn working copy directory

+Projects deploy scripts format:
+  `<HubAbbrivatedName>~<RepositoryName>.<RepositoryOperation>.bat`, where:

+  `HubAbbrivatedName` the same as for the root solution deploy scripts.
+  `RepositoryName` is a repository name allocated in the hub.
+  `RepositoryOperation` the same as for the root solution deploy scripts:

 -------------------------------------------------------------------------------
 5. AUTHOR EMAIL